threatcraft-co/wardex/CONTRIBUTING.md

 ## Security

 Do not file security issues as public GitHub issues.
-Email `security@threatcraft.co` (or open a private security advisory if that's not yet set up).
+Email `threatcraft@proton.me`.